 Best Vegan: Sky Valley Organic Teriyaki Sauce

 Not all teriyaki sauces are vegan because some sauces contain lactic acid, honey, refined sugar, and other ingredients that are not vegan-friendly.
 This teriyaki sauce is all organic and certified gluten-free, non-GMO, and vegan.
 It has bold flavors that go well with vegetables and tofu.
 You can use this sauce to stir-fry, grill, or marinate and even create a sauce to serve things with.

 Best Soy-Free: Coconut Secret Soy-Free Coconut Aminos Teriyaki Sauce

-If you are allergic to soy or just trying to avoid eating it, you can still have a full teriyaki experience with this soy-free teriyaki sauce.
+If you are allergic to soy, you can still have a full teriyaki experience with this soy-free teriyaki sauce.
 Soy sauce is known for the umami it lends to dishes and that same savory flavor can be found in coconut aminos.
 This sauce is organic, vegan, non-GMO, gluten-free, kosher, and lower in sodium.
 It's a soy-alternative sauce that you can use just as you would use a soy-base teriyaki sauce.

 Best Gluten-Free: Soy Vay Teriyaki Marinade and Sauce

-The Soy Vay teriyaki sauce is made with gluten-free tamari (a Japanese style of soy sauce) making it completely safe for people on a gluten-free diet.
+The Soy Vay teriyaki sauce is made with gluten-free tamari (a Japanese style of soy sauce).
 Since the gluten-free tamari is made with just soybeans, it has a more pronounced flavor and richer color than regular soy sauce.
 It is a full-bodied sauce, making it suitable for dipping and marinades for meat and fish.
 You will be making amazing gluten-free Asian food in no time with this savory and sweet sauce.

 Best for Steak: Bourbon Barrel Kentuckyaki Sauce